Amicable agreements

 £120 per person

-Before mediation can start each person must attend a MIAM (or ‘Mediation Information and Assessment Meeting’).
+Before mediation can start each person must attend a separate MIAM (or ‘Mediation Information and Assessment Meeting’).

 For more info on MIAM’s please see our FAQ’s